In short, I’m a 41-year-old professional pilot happily living with my wife in sunny Orange County, California.

 This is only the seventh design revision of Rapp.org since 1995.
+(If you’d like to see screenshots of what Rapp.org has looked like over the years, that sordid information is available here).
 The revamps are few and far between because the House of Rapp’s purpose has remained consistent since day one.
 It has always been a place for me to primarily do two things: keep an online journal (or ‘blog’, as they’re called today) and post photos.
 It’s what I was doing in 1995, and it’s what I’m doing with it today.

 So that’s the story.
 I hope you will enjoy visiting my electronic home.
 And for the love of Pete, if you’re an aspiring rap artist, please direct all requests for agents, bookings, and career advice to

-If you find my scribblings entertaining, you can enter your email address in the subscription field in the upper right corner of the page.
+If you find my scribblings entertaining, you can enter your email address in the subscription field at the bottom of the page.
 When you sign up, you will receive an email notification whenever I publish a new post, typically a few times each month.
 No spamming, I promise.
 Your email address will never be traded, sold, or revealed to anyone.

 If you’re the RSS type, you may also be interested in adding my blog feed.